 Yes.
 Things can go wrong on the first run, and without the right insurance, you could face significant out-of-pocket costs for medical emergencies, damaged equipment, or canceled trips.
 Risk doesn't scale with trip length.

-Ski insurance covers activities that regular travel insurance explicitly excludes: on-slope medical emergencies, lost or broken ski gear, and refunds for lift passes or lessons unused due to injury or resort closure.
+Ski insurance covers winter-sports-specific risks that standard travel insurance excludes by default.
+These include on-slope medical emergencies, lost or broken ski gear, helicopter rescue, and refunds for lift passes or lessons unused due to injury or resort closure.

-Coverage varies significantly by policy.
-Many standard policies exclude off-piste entirely, or require skiing with a professional guide.
-Different insurers use different definitions of "off-piste" — always read the policy wording carefully before skiing ungroomed terrain.
+Sometimes, but only on premium policies or with a qualified guide.
+Many standard policies exclude off-piste entirely, and even premium tiers often require skiing within resort boundaries or with a professional guide.
+Different insurers define 'off-piste' differently, so always read the policy wording before skiing ungroomed terrain.

 No. Every major ski insurance policy explicitly excludes injuries that occur while under the influence of alcohol or drugs.
 Even one drink that contributes to an accident can void your claim.
 Insurance assessors check medical reports for blood alcohol levels after accidents.